 Editor’s note: Are you looking for the right access security system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Sensors can detect the presence of carbon monoxide, carbon dioxide, and/or heightened temperature to trigger alarms.
+Sensors can detect the presence of carbon monoxide, carbon dioxide and/or heightened temperature to trigger alarms.
 Similarly, low-temperature sensors can be installed in bathrooms, kitchens, break rooms and other areas where water pipes are present.
 Sensors can also be placed in flood-prone areas to detect water.

 When these sensors detect unusual readings, an alarm is sent to the security system monitoring service, police and/or fire departments and company-designated personnel, so these responders can act quickly and minimize (or even eliminate) potential damages.

 If your commercial security system is connected with local law enforcement, one thing to be aware of is that you may have to register with your local police department.
 Usually, there is a small annual fee and a requirement to keep emergency contact information up to date.
-Many jurisdictions charge for false alarms â anywhere from $50 to $500 per incident.
+Many jurisdictions charge for false alarms ― anywhere from $50 to $500 per incident, with rates and potentially other civil penalties increasing for repeated incidents.

-Many systems monitor your heating and air conditioning, lighting and office equipment.
+Many systems can monitor your heating and air conditioning, lighting and office equipment.
 If someone forgets to turn the lights off, for example, leaves the coffee maker on or fails to reset the thermostat, the system sends a notification.
 You can then remotely turn the lights off, shut off the coffee maker or set the thermostat to the correct temperature.

 For businesses with expensive machinery, some systems include customized sensors that can be installed to sense overheating (or other dangerous conditions) and can then send alerts and shut off the machines.